Funded Partners

 Nurses for Newborns

-Prevention services provided to medically fragile infants, caregivers with medical, mental health, or substance abuse concerns, and teenage parents needing assistance.
+Prevention services provided to medically fragile infants, caregivers with medical, mental health, or substance use concerns, and teenage parents needing support.
 Individually scheduled RN home visits focus on infant and caregiver health through assessments, education, and positive parenting skills.
-Clients are referred by hospitals, healthcare providers, and collaborating partners.
-Services may begin during pregnancy and can continue up until the child is two years old.
+Clients are referred by hospitals, healthcare providers, counselors, and collaborating partners up until the baby is one year old.
+Services may begin during pregnancy and can continue up until the child is two years of age.

 Portland Senior Citizens